aturling/dirt-module/README.md

 Uninstalling the DIRT DataTable module will NOT delete any existing surveys in the system; it only removes the Data Search Portal page and deletes the underlying database tables used in implementing the search portal functionality.
-Likewise, the module must be uninstalled and reinstalled to delete a survey type or field.

-Refer to the Supported Field Types(#supported-field-types) section for a list of field types that may be added to the Data Search Portal table.
+Refer to the [Supported Field Types](#supported-field-types) section for a list of field types that may be added to the Data Search Portal table.

-*WARNING:* Some DIRT Core fields are required for the site to function propertly and therefore must not be deleted.
+*WARNING:* Some DIRT Core fields are required for the site to function property and therefore must not be deleted.
 In particular, the following fields should not be removed:

 User profile fields: